 GAME THEORY.
 This course introduces a game theoretical framework to analyze strategies adopted by consumers, firms, or governments when there are competing interests or ends and the outcomes depend on the actions chosen by all of the participants.
 Topics include simultaneous move, sequential move, perfect information, imperfect information, and bargaining games.
 Class sessions often involve experiments.
 Prerequisite: Economics 101.
-Offered: spring semester.

 INTERNATIONAL TRADE.
 This course examines theories of trade patterns, trade-related policies in competitive and non-competitive markets, the effects of trade liberalization and economic integration, trade policies by developed and developing nations, and international factor movements.
 Prerequisite: Economics 101.
-Offered: spring semester.